Get Involved with the Alumni Council

 Wilfredo received his bachelor's degree in education from the University of Valley Forge, Master of Divinity from the New Brunswick Theological Seminary, and Master of Social Work from Rutgers SSW.
 During his time as an MSW student, Wilfredo represented the SSW as an Eagleton Institute of Politics Fellow.

 A 21-year Navy Reserve veteran, Wilfredo served multiple deployments to Iraq and Afghanistan, and earned the rank of Commander and Chaplain.
-He is the recipient of serveral Navy commendation medals, including the NJ Distinguished Service Medal and Certificate of Special Congressional Recognition in 2017.
+He is the recipient of several Navy commendation medals, including the NJ Distinguished Service Medal and Certificate of Special Congressional Recognition in 2017.

 Kyle Smiddie NLAW’11, SSW’11